Zainab1317/FASDH25-portfolio2/README.md

 Review the cleaned names to ensure duplicates and variations have been merged properly.

 Confirm that the extraction and cleaning steps have improved the recognition and consistency of place names.

+## Creating a Gazetteer with Coordinates for NER Place Names

+In this phase of the project, we utilized geocoding to determine the latitude and longitude for all the place names extracted through Named Entity Recognition (NER) from the ner_counts.tsv file.
+Our objective was to create a gazetteer file named NER_gazetteer.tsv, which includes three columns: place name, latitude, and longitude.
+For any locations where we could not automatically find coordinates, we marked them as “NA” and later conducted a manual lookup for those coordinates.

+### Important Things to Know regarding geonames

+We utilized the GeoNames API, which requires a free username for access.
+The API has limitations on the number of requests you can make, so we incorporated pauses to prevent exceeding those limits.
+If you would like to run this yourself, you will need to sign up for a GeoNames account and replace the username in the script accordingly.

+### How the script works

+**Using the GeoNames API to Get Coordinates**

+We developed a function that sends a request to the GeoNames API for each place name.
+The API searches for the best match and returns the corresponding latitude and longitude coordinates.
+We included a brief pause between each one to prevent overwhelming the server with rapid requests.
+If the API cannot find any results for a particular place, the function simply returns no data.

+**Reading Place Names and Getting Coordinates**

+We opened the ner_counts.tsv file, which contains all the place names extracted from the news articles.
+For each place, we used a function to retrieve its coordinates.
+If the coordinates were found, we saved them along with the corresponding place name.
+If the coordinates could not be determined, we recorded the place name with "NA" for both latitude and longitude.

+**Writing the Gazetteer File**

+We created a new file named NER_gazetteer.tsv, where we stored all the place names along with their coordinates in a simple table format consisting of three columns: place, latitude, and longitude.

+**Manually Adding Missing Coordinates**

+After the script ran, we checked the gazetteer file for any places marked with “NA.”
+For those, we searched manually using Google Maps or other sources to find their coordinates and added them to the file.
+We also made a note of all the places we had to look up manually.

+### Verifying Results

+Verify that NER_gazetteer.tsv includes all place names from ner_counts.tsv along with their corresponding coordinates.
+Ensure that there are no missing or duplicated place names.
+Confirm that manual additions are accurately recorded and noted in the README file.